 This location has been labeled as Demolished, and therefore can be viewed by anyone.

-Type: Building Status: Demolished Accessibility: Easy Recommendation: forget it
+Type: Building Status: Demolished Accessibility: - select - Recommendation: forget it